-The Bacopa plant has been used for thousands of years in Ayurvedic traditions, but it has been only relatively recently looked at by people in the west.
+The brahmi (bacopa monnieri) plant has been used for thousands of years in Ayurvedic traditions, but it has been only relatively recently looked at by people in the west.
 What some studies are beginning to show is that bacopa might contain significant healing properties that may help to address many of the most common mind-related disorders.
 Not only that, but reasonably light side effects make it even more promising to hopefully one day help people deal with severe issues.

 Another study published in Current Medicinal Chemistry demonstrated that bacopa-based treatments seem to have significant pain reduction properties akin to morphine.
 Moreover, it appears to do so while offering benefits for organs that might be damaged by opiate toxicity including the brain, kidneys, and heart.
-Although more research is certainly needed, pain management with bacopa might one day be considered a safe, herbal approach for a wide range of patients in various age groups.
+Although more research is certainly needed, chronic pain management with bacopa might one day be considered a safe, herbal medicine for a wide range of patients in various age groups.

 Those same tests were given to them again at five and 12 weeks.
-Each time, the bacopa group showed significant improvement in their ability to access memories, something that the researchers have speculated might be related to an improvement in higher order cognitive processes which contribute to how we input information into our brains.
+Each time, the bacopa group showed significant improvement in their ability to access memories, something that the researchers have speculated might be related to an improvement in higher order cognitive functioning which contribute to how we input information into our brains.

-Bacopa may also be beneficial for other health issues and many studies have been done on its effects.
+Bacopa may also be beneficial for other health issues and many studies have been done on its potential positive effects.
 In one specific 12-week, double-blind study children who had ADHD were given 50 milligrams of bacopa twice daily and showed notable improvements in tests related to mental control, memory, and paired associated learning.

 Effects of Bacopa

 While the science is still very much up in the air as to the specific effects of the bacopa plant as used in supplements, there are some that seem to stand out.